Corporate Income and Net Worth Tax

 Georgia has a corporate income tax on corporations.
 (Note: If the S-corporation status is recognized for Georgia purposes, the shareholders of the corporation pay the tax as opposed to the corporation paying the tax):

-- Corporate income tax is a non-graduated percentage based on a corporation's federal taxable net income
+- Corporate income tax is a non-graduated percentage based on a corporation's federal taxable net income and as modified by Georgia statutory adjustments.

 - Corporations that own property, do business in Georgia, or receive income from Georgia sources are subject to corporate income tax